WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

-queue__ (e.g. used to schedule jobs on a server and set their relative priorities) and a __min-priority queue__ (e.g. used for _discrete event-driven simulation_ models like determining how many patients can be served from changing 8 hours to 9 hours of operation when avg surguery takes say 4 hours).
+queue__ (e.g. used to schedule jobs on a server and set their relative priorities) and a __min-priority queue__ (e.g. used for _discrete event-driven simulation_ models like determining how many patients can be served from changing 8 hours to 9 hours of operation when avg surgery takes say 4 hours).

 ##<a id="decisiontree">Sorting Algorithms with Linear Time (Decision